8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart

 - Remove the FreshStart Week 1 kit from the larger package, and keep all of the foods contained within the kit separate from the rest of the order.
 Check the packing slip that provides a list of the foods for the first week and the rest of the month if you get confused.

 - Follow the FreshStart Week 1 Tracker first!
-Your first week is designed to help you lose weight fast, which is great motivation, but it won’t happen if you’re not following the right tracker!
+Your first week is designed to help you lose weight fast, which is great weight loss motivation, but it won’t happen if you’re not following the right tracker!

 - Check out this helpful article: Everything You Need to Know About Your First Week of FreshStart >